thosgood/this-weeks-finds/markdown/1-50/week020.md

 been convinced.

 This packing is a very regular sort of packing, what people call a lattice packing.
-A lattice is a discrete subset of n-dimensional Euclidean space closed under addition, and the packing above corresponds to a lattice called the "face-centered cubic" or fcc lattice, which is the set of all points $(x,y,z)$ where $x$, $y$, and $z$ are integers adding up
+A lattice is a discrete subset of $n$-dimensional Euclidean space closed under addition, and the packing above corresponds to a lattice called the "face-centered cubic" or fcc lattice, which is the set of all points $(x,y,z)$ where $x$, $y$, and $z$ are integers adding up